NBKRedSpy/CardSurvival-InvertMouseWheel/README.md

+# Obsolete
+Card Survival 1.04i now includes an option to invert the mouse.
+This mod is obsolete.

 # Invert Horizontal Mouse Wheel

 Changes the horizontal scroll bars to use "mouse wheel down" to move right and "mouse wheel up" to move left.